The Lincoln National Life Insurance Company, aka Lincoln Financial Group

 An experienced attorney will help you prepare the best evidence for your claim and help you file the appeal in a way that will maximize the chance for you to be put back on claim.

-Mr. Ortiz is an experienced long term disability attorney.
-He has handled numerous claims against The Lincoln and offers free consultations in claims where you have been wrongfully denied (or terminated) LTD benefits.
-Contact us today at 850-898-9904 to see what we can do to help you or your loved one.
+The Ortiz Law Firm is a disability law firm.
+The Ortiz Law Firm has experienced long term disability attorneys.
+We have handled numerous claims against The Lincoln and offers free consultations in claims where you have been wrongfully denied (or terminated) LTD benefits.
+Contact us today at 850-308-7833 to see what we can do to help you or your loved one.